-- All state assistance provided to local areas, whether from state agencies, other states, or the federal government, will be coordinated by ESF #4, located at the State Emergency Operations Center (SEOC). - Priority is given to protection of firefighters, the public, and property, in that order. - Acquisition of resources acquired by ESF #4 in support of county and municipal structural fire suppression organizations is accomplished through state, regional, and county fire coordinators.
-Support of wildland fires is coordinated by the State Forestry Emergency Coordinator and the State Fire Coordinator. - All local resources will be expended or committed by local government before assistance is requested from other local governments through the SMAC or from the Federal Government. - There shall be frequent consultation between state officials who have emergency management responsibilities, other appropriate representatives of party states, and the Federal Government, with the objective of a free exchange of information, plans, and resource records relating to emergency capabilities. - Each participating agency will coordinate its support with both ESF #4 and ESF #5.
-This coordination is essential whether or not the Mississippi Incident Management Assistance Team (MS IMAT) or Rapid Needs Assessment Team (RNA) may be operating from the SEOC, from the forward State Hurricane Support Center (SHSC), the State Earthquake Support Center (SESC), or MEMA's Mobile Operations Center (MOBOPS). - The Incident Command System (ICS) will be used in managing the response effort.
+- All state assistance provided to local areas, whether from state agencies, other states, or the federal government, will be coordinated by ESF #4, located at the State Emergency Operations Center (SEOC). - Priority is given to protection of firefighters, the public, and property, in that order. - Acquisition of resources acquired by ESF #4 in support of county and municipal structural fire suppression organizations is accomplished through state, county fire coordinators and local fire chiefs.
+Support of wildland fires is coordinated by the State Forestry Emergency Coordinator and the State Fire Coordinator. - All local resources will be expended or committed by local government before assistance is requested from other local governments through the SMAC or from the Federal Government. - There shall be frequent consultation between state officials who have emergency management responsibilities, other appropriate representatives of party states, and the Federal Government, with the objective of a free exchange of information, plans, and resource records relating to emergency capabilities. - Each participating agency will coordinate its support with both ESF #4 and ESF #5. - The Incident Command System (ICS) will be used in managing the response effort.